 Complete a paper that satisfies the MS Plan I or Plan II requirement, and the MPP APA (Advanced Policy Analysis) requirement.

 For more information about this program, contact Michael Nacht (Professor of Public Policy, 510-643-4038) or Karl van Bibber (Chair of the Nuclear Engineering Department, 510-642-3477).

 Rebecca Abergel, Assistant Professor.
 Effects of heavy element exposure and contamination on different biological systems.

 Massimiliano Fratoni, Assistant Professor.
 Nuclear reactor design, fuel cycle analysis, fusion reactors.

-Peter Hosemann, Associate Professor.
+Peter Hosemann, Professor.
 Microscopy, nanomaterials, Nuclear materials, material science, radiation damage, corrosion in liquid metals, materials development, materials under extremes, nuclear applications, ion beam microscopy, nanoscale mechanical testing.

 Daniel M. Kammen, Professor.
 Public policy, nuclear engineering, energy, resources, risk analysis as applied to global warming, methodological studies of forecasting, hazard assessment, renewable energy technologies, environmental resource management.

 Edward C. Morse, Professor.
 Applied plasma physics: fusion technology: microwaves, experimental investigation of RF plasma heating, experimental studies of compact toroids spectral method for magnetohydrodynamic stability.